ile/ile.github.io/_posts/2013-07-03-hello-world.md

 ## Update on 2013-10-16

 Moved to [Jekyll](https://help.github.com/articles/using-jekyll-with-pages).
 Had a problem with Kerouac, and didn't want to fix that myself, so went the easier way with Jekyll.
 Also I don't need an external build tool (like wercker) with Jekyll since building done by GitHub.
 I lose some flexibility though.
+Also, [prose.io](http://prose.io/) is used as an editor.